V-Sekai/manuals/changelog/20231207-changelog.md

 ### Changed

 - Force-pushed changes to various branches in the `godot` repository.
-- Merged pull requests on `V-Sekai.xr-grid:main` branch. ([Commit: 15fbf30](https://github.com/fire/V-Sekai.xr-grid/commit/15fbf30), [Commit: 5add9eb](https://github.com/fire/V-Sekai.xr-grid/commit/5add9eb))
+- Merged pull requests on `V-Sekai.xr-grid:main` branch.

 ### Fixed